Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-auton-menu/program-pre-auton-menu.typ

 This creates a dropdown menu that looks like this:
 #brain-image("program/menu-dropdown.png")

-To add functionality to each button, I created a callback function that is triggered every time an option in the dropdown is selected:
+To add functionality to each button, we created a callback function that is triggered every time an option in the dropdown is selected:

 ```cpp
 void MenuDropdownCB(lv_event_t * e)